 - SYG: General Sociology: These are introductory or general courses in Sociology.

 - SYP: Social Processes : These courses deal with the various aspects of social psychology, social change, social disorganization, social control, deviance, criminology, and juvenile delinquency.

 - SYO: Social Organization: These courses focus on social institutions (such as the family), social organization, social stratification, and social structure.

 - SYG2000 Principles of Sociology provides an overview of important issues in sociology as well as an understanding of how sociologists go about their work.
 It is a required course for majors and is a prerequisite for many upper-level sociology courses.

 - Students who major in sociology may count a maximum of six credits of 2000 level coursework, in addition to SYG2000, toward their major.
 SYG2430 and SYG2010 are two lower division sociology courses that are offered regularly and provide general knowledge relevant to many upper division sociology courses.

 - SYG2430 Marriage and Family focuses on various types of family structures and how intimate relationships are formed, maintained, and change over time.

 - SYG2010 Social Problems focuses on contemporary social issues.

 - Several lower and upper division sociology courses meet General Education Social Science (S), Diversity (D) and International (N) requirements.
-Please check ISIS for applicable courses.
+Please check ONE.UF for applicable courses.
 Other upper-division courses (3000 or 4000 level) offer students a chance to study specific topics in greater detail.
 The Undergraduate Catalog contains a short description of all courses.

 - In addition to regularly offered courses, the Department sometimes offers one or more special topics courses (SYA2930 and SYA4930).
 The content of these courses changes regularly.
 Students may enroll in multiple Special Topics courses and count these credits towards the major provided that the courses are unique.